 - name of certifier

 - NHS number

 We need to combine datasets in order to enhance and verify the statistics we produce, or to investigate specific issues of concern.
 For example, data related to deaths might be used to produce an audit of suicides by linking these data to hospital and/or social care records.
 As part of a programme to safeguard children, we might link data about births to child and social care data.

 How we protect information

-Information will be collected and used in accordance with the Data Protection Act 1998.
-Data are accessed via a secure N3 connection, and held securely in folders with restricted access on our information technology network.
+Information will be collected and used in accordance with the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
+Data is accessed via a secure N3 connection, and held securely in folders with restricted access on our information technology network.
 This is done in accordance with Government standards on security and data storage.